jaspector

 24 hour notice is recommended

-Typical inspection sequence: The city issues a list of required inspections at permit issuance; all inspections must be complete before a certificate of occupancy.
+Typical sequence: The city issues a list of required inspections at permit issuance; all inspections must be complete before a certificate of occupancy.

-Do I need a building permit in Auburn, IN?
+01 Do I need a building permit in Auburn, IN?

 Auburn requires a site improvement permit for Class 1 and Class 2 structures, agricultural buildings, retail farm produce buildings, structural changes, permanent foundations, and electric service connections.
 The code also states that certain finish work and minor work are exempt.

-How much does a building permit cost in Auburn, IN?
+02 How much does a building permit cost in Auburn, IN?

+Building permit fees in Auburn, IN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $35.
 Fees are calculated as: Mixed square-foot and flat fee schedule.

-How do I apply for a building permit in Auburn, IN?
+03 How do I apply for a building permit in Auburn, IN?

-1. Apply for the correct permit type through Building, Planning & Development.
+To apply for a building permit in Auburn, IN, follow these steps: 1.
+Apply for the correct permit type through Building, Planning & Development.
 2. Submit site plan, drawings, design release materials if applicable, and any other required documents.
 3. Zoning Administrator and Building Inspector review the project.
 4. City issues the permit after review and fee payment.
 5. Work proceeds with inspections requested during construction.
 6. Final approvals are completed before occupancy.

-How long does it take to get a building permit in Auburn, IN?
+04 How long does it take to get a building permit in Auburn, IN?

-What work is exempt from building permits in Auburn, IN?
+05 What work is exempt from building permits in Auburn, IN?

-How do I schedule a building inspection in Auburn, IN?
+06 How do I schedule a building inspection in Auburn, IN?

-Inspections can be scheduled via: Building inspections request, Building, Planning & Development office.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Auburn, IN via: Building inspections request, Building, Planning & Development office.
 24 hour notice is recommended.